hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 ---
 layout: entry
-title: On Our Unfortunate Age of Irony
+title: Can We Quell The Noise?
 description: An observation of the challenges Generation Y faces in its attempt to leave a mark on cultural history.
 ---
 Last year I saw two editorials come about.
 They concerned the state of modern culture in America.
-In the published responses that followed, and through the social media ripple beyond those, a provoking argument emerged.
+In the published responses that followed, and through the social media ripple beyond, a provoking argument emerged.
 It says that Generation Y’s potential for contributing to cultural history will be lost in a flood of derivation and irony.
 The worst case is that the effect lasts for generations to come.